-Business naming is important.
-You want to find a name that is not currently in use by another business or claimed by someone else as an Internet domain name.
-To help you get started, read the following answers to some of the most frequently asked questions about how to name your business.
+Choosing the perfect name for your company is an important step in forming any business.
+You want to find a company name for your startup that is catchy, but not being used by another business.
+To help you get started with this key step, the following sections provide answers to some of the most frequently asked questions small business owners have about how to name your business.

 What should I consider when choosing a business name?

-What kind of legal and practical issues should I consider when naming my business?
+What are the legal and practical issues of naming a business?

 - Is your business name available or is someone else using it or something similar?

 - If you plan on having an online presence to sell your goods or services through e-commerce, is the domain name available?